Welcome to the QuickBooks + Zoho CRM Integration User Guide

 - Integration syncs this Sales Order to QuickBooks

-- Order is fulfilled by production team, and accounting department coverts the order to an Invoice and sends it to the customer
+- Order is fulfilled by production team.
+The accounting department coverts the order to an Invoice and sends it to the customer

 - Integration syncs this Invoice to Zoho CRM so the salesperson can reference it again in the future